'Find roubles' if you want Russian oil, grain or metals, top lawmaker says | Headlines

 'Find roubles' if you want Russian oil, grain or metals, top lawmaker says

-Russia's top lawmaker warned the European Union on Wednesday that if it wanted Russian natural gas then it would have to pay in roubles, and cautioned that oil, grain, metals, fertiliser, coal and timber exports could also soon be priced in roubles.
-After the West imposed crippling sanctions on Russia after the invasion of Ukraine, Russian President Vladimir Putin has ordered that natural gas exported to Europe or the United States be paid for in roubles.
+Russia's top lawmaker warned the European Union on Wednesday that if it wanted Russian natural gas then it would have to pay in roubles, and cautioned that oil, grain, metals, fertiliser, coal and timber exports could also soon be priced the same way.
+After the West imposed crippling sanctions on Russia in response to the invasion of Ukraine, Russian President Vladimir Putin demanded that natural gas exported to Europe or the United States should be paid for in his country's currency.

 - Country: